engagepy/engagepy/README.md

 ## **A Short code_Story**

 > Post graduation I spent nearly a decade in the non code world.
 Doing entreprenuerial travel businesses and teaching scuba in Andaman Islands.
-My path to code started around >30< with an urge to become a programming literate as life & businesses globally continue to develop compounding dependency on technology.
-Today I approach development with real world experiences & layered programmatic thinking.
+My path to code started around >30< with an urge to become a programming literate, because lives & businesses globally continue to develop compounding dependency on technology.
+Today I approach development from real world experiences layered with programmatic thinking.
 My objective:

 ### Find problems -> Build solutions -> Add to OS -> Code purposefully